artem-burashnikov/depinspect/README.md

   find-divergent  Find all packages from specified architectures that...

-  list            List all available distributions, architectures and...
+  list-all        List all available distributions, architectures and...

   update          Forcefully re-initialize database.
 ```